Getting Started

 After all, the class syntax in JavaScript is only sugar on top of the constructors and prototypes.
 Because of that, we can switch the component structure to a map of properties applied to the prototype of the custom element class constructor.
 Lifecycle callbacks can be minimized with smart change detection and cache mechanism.
 Moreover, they can be implemented independently in the property scope rather than globally in the component definition.

 With all of that, the code may become simple to understand, and the code is written in a declarative way.
 Not yet sold?
-You can read more in the Core Concepts section of the project documentation.
+You can read more in the Core Conceptsarrow-up-right section of the project documentation.

 Documentation